bitsper2nd/merge-monokai-theme/README.md

 [Monokai](https://monokai.pro) theme for Sublime Merge 2.

-Requires [related color](https://github.com/bitsper2nd/sublime-monokai-scheme) scheme.
 This implementation of Monokai uses the Sublime Merge Theme as a template with the Monokai color palette.

 ## Install